Strategic Assessment. – Nine Steps to Success™

 1. Review any existing strategic materials produced from all sources.

-2. Conduct some market research and look at current/future market/economic conditions.
+2. Conduct market research and examine current/future market/economic conditions.

 3. Develop or re-develop the highest level strategic foundations.